local-ch/lhs/README.md

 ## Custom validation errors

-In case you want to add custom validation errors to an instance of LHS::Record, the interface is the same as ActiveModel::Validation:
+In case you want to add custom validation errors to an instance of LHS::Record:

 ```ruby
 user.errors.add(:name, 'The name you provided is not valid.')